Skip to Site Header Skip to Main Content Skip to Footer

 There are two types of sleep, Non-Rapid Eye Movement (NREM) and Rapid Eye Movement (REM), and they occur in four stages, with NREM having 3 stages and REM being its own stage.
 While sleeping, your brain usually goes through cycles of these four stages about 4-6 times a night!

-Each cycle lasts approximately 70-120 minutes, with an average of 90 minutes.
-Each repetition of the sleep cycle lasts longer and takes you into a deeper sleep.
-Normally, you will spend 75% of your total sleep time in NREM and the remaining 25% in REM sleep.[2]
+Each cycle can last approximately 70-120 minutes, with an average of 90 minutes.
+Also, each sleep cycle can last progressively longer.
+Normally, you will spend 75% of your total sleep time in NREM and the remaining 25% in REM sleep.
+[2]

 Measuring Sleep